-Former Xavier star Nat Clifton named to Naismith Memorial Basketball Hall of Fame
+Former Xavier star Nat Clifton among group named to Naismith Memorial Basketball Hall of Fame

 The Naismith Memorial Basketball Hall of Fame announced Monday the 10 members of the Class of 2014 to be honored Aug.
 7-9, 2014 during this year’s Enshrinement Ceremonies.
 Former Xavier star Nat Clifton, former NBA Commissioner David Stern and seven-time NBA All-Star Alonzo Mourning headlined the list.